GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

     against doing so - please do so at your own risk.
     --------------------------------------------------------------------------

-A possible workaround is to create a new user and move create a run folder from this account
+A possible workaround is to create a new user account and a run folder from this account

 .. code:: shell